-For the safety of St. Edward Public School Elementary students, we are requesting parents drop off your students on the South side of the school with vehicles traveling from east to west.
-When picking up your student, drive or park facing the West.
-The western flow of traffic will enable the students to safely enter and exit vehicles without the possibility of
+For the safety of St. Edward Public School Elementary students, we are requesting parents drop off their students on the East Side of the school (traveling north to south) and on the South Side of the school (traveling from east to west.
+When picking up your student, drive or park facing the appropriate directions mentioned above.
+The flow of traffic will enable the students to safely enter and exit vehicles without the possibility of being harmed by on-coming traffic the students cannot see.
+Please pick up and drop off students in the specified zones.
+We appreciate your cooperation.